layilin/SP23-33852/_texts/full-text.md

 - Even lameness from it's leafy pallet crawls,
 - To join the favoured gang.
 What of the Cane [125]
 - Remains, and much the largest part remains,
-- Cut into junks[^f93n4] a yard in length, and tied
+- Cut into junks a yard in length, and tied
 - In small light bundles; load the broad-wheel'd wane,
 - The mules crook-harnest, and the sturdier crew,